Agenda Available

 Approval of Consent Agenda

-1. Approve Raffle Permit for the following:
+3. Approve Raffle Permit for Bridge City Cruisers.

 Roll Call: Bishop Gulmon Erickson Magnuson Carlsrud